stephen-fox/mic/README.md

 #### Minimal App Store installers
 Starting with High Sierra, Apple sometimes provides "minimal" macOS installers through the App Store.
 These installers are usually less than 1 GB in size.
 Otherwise, they appear the same as a normal installer.
-Make sure to verify installer before using this application.
-The application cannot use minimal installers to create a .iso.
+Make sure to verify the installer before using this tool.
+The tool does not support minimal installers.

 For more information, refer to [this forum post](https://www.jamf.com/jamf-nation/discussions/25519/macos-high-sierra-10-13-0-where-to-download-full-installer).